Candidates selected for interview will be required to:

 • Must be able to hear malfunctioning equipment, construction/maintenance, etc.

 Do not apply directly to NWCPUD.
-Resume and cover letters will only be accepted at:
+Send completed application, resume, and cover to:

 HR Answers, Inc